gimasi/GMX/README.md

 * GND
 * 5V

-The standard power supply for GMX modules is 3.3V.
-The 5V is not compulsory and has been inserted only for legacy HW that need the 5V rail.
+The standard power supply for GMX modules is 3.3V  and <b>all signal levels are 3.3V</b>.
+The 5V is not compulsory and has been inserted only for legacy HW that need the 5V rail, avoiding the necessity of adding a step-up converter on the module.

 ## Module Control Pin
 * gmxRESET